Death and state funeral of Kim Jong Il

-Kim Jong Il died on 19 December 2011 as reported by Korean Central Television.
-The presenter Ri Chun-hee announced that he had died on 17 December at 8:30 am of a massive heart attack while traveling by train to an area outside Pyongyang.
+Kim Jong Il, supreme leader of North Korea and general secretary of the Worker's Party of Korea, died on 17 December 2011 as reported by Korean Central Television.
+The channel's main news anchor, Ri Chun-hee, announced that he had died on 17 December at 8:30 am local time of a massive heart attack while traveling by train to an area outside of Pyongyang.
 Reportedly, he had received medical treatment for cardiac and cerebrovascular diseases, and during the trip, Kim was said to have had an "advanced acute myocardial infarction, complicated with a serious heart shock".

-His son Kim Jong Un was announced as North Korea's next leader during the same newscast as "great successor to the revolutionary cause of Juche and outstanding leader of our party, army and people".
+His third eldest son, Kim Jong Un, was announced as North Korea's next leader during the same newscast as "great successor to the revolutionary cause of Juche and outstanding leader of our party, army and people".
 The elder Kim's funeral was held on 28 December in Pyongyang, with a mourning period lasting until the following day.

 Announcement

 North Korean state media did not report Kim Jong Il's death until 51 hours after it occurred, apparently due to political jockeying and discussions that surrounded the official version of his legacy, as well as agreeing upon the membership of his funeral committee.
 On the morning of 19 December, all work units, schools, government agencies, and military personnel were informed of a major announcement to take place at noon.
-At noon, Ri Chun-hee, a Korean Central Television news anchor, clad in full black traditional Korean clothing, announced the death of Kim Jong Il to the general population of North Korea.
-She was the long time announcer of many important news stories during his tenure as Supreme Leader, and was part of the broadcast team that covered Kim Il Sung's state funeral in 1994, as well as a friend of the late Chon Hyong-kyu, a KCTV news presenter who announced Kim Il Sung's death 17 years prior.
-During the announcement, a portrait of a smiling, idealized image of Kim Jong Il was released, continuing the tradition of issuing official posthumous portraits of supreme leaders of North Korea after their death.
+At noon, Ri Chun-hee, Korean Central Television's main news anchor, clad in full black traditional Korean clothing, announced the death of Kim Jong Il to the country's general population.
+She was the long time announcer of many important news stories during Kim's tenure as supreme leader, and was part of the broadcast team that covered the state funeral of his father, Kim Il-Sung, in 1994.
+During the announcement, a portrait of a smiling, idealized image of Kim was released, continuing the tradition of issuing official posthumous portraits of supreme leaders of North Korea after their death.

-Following the official notice, a male news anchor wearing a suit and black tie proceeded to announce the entire funeral committee of Kim Jong Il in order of the rankings established by the authorities.
+Following the official notice, a male news anchor wearing a black suit and tie proceeded to announce the entire committee for Kim's funeral in order of the rankings established by the authorities.
 The committee had 232 names; Kim Jong Un was ranked first, while the leaders of North Korea's two minor parties, Kim Yong-dae and Ryu Mi-yong were ranked last.